JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

 incidence on uniaxial crystals where the two forward modes are exactly degenerate.

+The Euclidean projector above is appropriate for the synthetic FS5 tests, where the test vectors are explicitly orthonormal.
+Real Berreman eigenvectors from GTM may not be orthonormal under the ordinary Euclidean inner product, especially in anisotropic or absorbing media.
+The implementation should either:

+- orthonormalise the degenerate electric-field basis before forming the projector; or
+- use the correct biorthogonal projector for the Berreman eigenproblem.

+The chosen convention must be documented and tested.
+A synthetic orthonormal projector test is necessary but not sufficient for the full GTM implementation.

 #### Phonon Branch Subspace Detection

 Two phonon branches are treated as a degenerate subspace when their NAC